cdelashmutt-pivotal/service-use/README.md

 ### Install from project releases section
 1. Download the version of plugin for your architecture from the "Releases" tab of the service-use project.
 2. If you are on Linux or Mac, you will need to `chmod +x` the file you downloaded.
-3. If you already had the plugin installed, uninstall it first with `cf uninstall-plugin ServiceUsePlugin`
+3. If you already had the plugin installed, uninstall it first with `cf uninstall-plugin service-use`
 4. Now, install the plugin with `cf install-plugin <path-to-downloaded-plugin>` replacing `<path-to-downloaded-plugin>` with the path to the plugin binary you downloaded.

 ## Usage